-The Walt Disney World Flower and Garden Festival at Epcot runs March 4-June 1, 2020 and combines gardens, flowers, and amazing fresh foods at 15+ outdoor kitchens in the World Showcase.
+The Walt Disney World Flower and Garden Festival at Epcot combines gardens, flowers, and amazing fresh foods at 15+ outdoor kitchens in the World Showcase.
 We think this is absolutely ones of the best festivals for families at Walt Disney World and a great way to experience all that Epcot has to offer.
 But what do you need to know to manage it all in a day or two?
+Thankfully we’ve pulled together this quick Flower and Garden Festival Guide.
 So what can you expect if you’re visiting the Flower and Garden Festival at Epcot?

 Make A Plan

 The Flower and Garden Festival at Epcot runs each year between March and May.
 If this is your first Flower and Garden festival know that it’s actually the perfect festival to navigate for first-timers.
 Like other Epcot festivals it’s important to grab a map, or open your Disney My Experience App, and a passport.
 Every festival has a passport.
 This helps you identify everything you can experience.
 There’s information about shows, the concert lineup, and the menu’s for each outdoor kitchen available throughout the festival.
 And just so you can feel like a kid even at Disney’s most adult-centric park, there are even stickers to mark off each country as you visit them.
 Here’s what you can plan to tackle with the Flower and Garden Festival Beginners Guide!

 - World Showcase Gardens

 See All The Topiaries

 When you grab your map you’ll be able to see which characters are in which garden locations throughout the World Showcase and Future World.
 We like just walking the whole park to see everything.
 But if you have favorite Disney characters you’d like to make sure you see crafted in greenery, by all means plan a route based on the map!
 Every years these topiaries get a mini makeover, or a location change and new ones always show up, so this festival always feels new to us.
 Check out all the new things added happening this year!